 How far any branch of agriculture can be mechanized depends on whether suitable implements to work with the tractor are available.
 Cereal growing already has such implements.
 So has grassland farming.
 Hay can be made without horses.
-The tractor power-drive mower, the tractor hay-sweep and the hay-stacker together make a most efficient combination as revolutionary in their effect on haymaking as has been the combine on corn growing.
+The tractor powerdrive mower, the tractor hay-sweep and the hay-stacker together make a most efficient combination as revolutionary in their effect on haymaking as has been the combine on corn growing.
 Others will speak of them and I only want to say that the power take-off drive and the safety clutch have made the motor mower a thoroughly good tool, and that all the users of hay-stackers whom I know are pleased with them.
 The objection to silage-making, the heavy weight of the green material, is largely discounted when tractor power is used to move it.

 I have mentioned the row crop tractor and its use in potato growing in the U.S.A.
 It should be equally successful here.
 But a real harvester is wanted.
 To lift the potatoes out, and then drop them back on to the ground again is wrong.
 It ought to be possible to drop the potatoes into some vehicle, which would be emptied on the headland.
 The same thing is true of sugar beet, and possibly of mangolds, which in some ways would be much easier to lift mechanically than are beets.
 But speculation is easier than achievement.
-Still, when one considers the advances made in the last few years, and the possibilities ahead, I think the confidence of those who feel that mechanization provides the means by which agriculture could do more than any other industry to redress the balance a whole and regard our problems from the mational point of vice we must, I subcut, hear to mind that the live stock coinclitates tion efforts."
-Onite a maraber of morals could be drawn from that statement.
-How for any branch of agriculture can be mechanized depends on whether suitable implements to work with the tractor are avail-
+Still, when one considers the advances made in the last few years, and the possibilities ahead, I think the confidence of those who feel that mechanization provides the means by which agriculture could do more than any other industry to redress the balance of trade has sound foundations. .

+a where and regard our problems from the transformed point of they we must, 1 subout, here in much they the live stock constitute